Actuarial Mathematics, Minor

 Saint Louis University's actuarial mathematics minor prepares students to analyze the financial costs of risk and uncertainty.

-Actuarial analysis requires a strong background in mathematics and statistics, and is often applied to business risk management.
-Because of this, the actuarial mathematics minor at SLU makes an excellent combination with degrees from the Chaifetz School of Business.
+Actuarial analysis requires a strong background in mathematics and statistics and is often applied to business risk management.
+Because of this, the actuarial mathematics minor at SLU makes an excellent combination with degrees from the Richard A. Chaifetz School of Business.